 - Substances in non-reclosable packaging should be used up (completely) during the course of one experiment, i.e. after opening the package.

 FAQ and troubleshooting

 If this happens, first disconnect the battery holder from the electrolyzer.
 Carefully pour the remaining NaOH into the beaker.
-Then, separate the cable plug from the pipette.
-Wipe it off with a paper towel.
+Then, separate the cable plug from the pipette and wipe it off with a paper towel.
 You need to fix the leak.
-Some tape or even a piece of your protective glove should work well.
-Wrap your material of choice around the cable plug and insert it into the pipette again.
+Wrap the rubber O-ring from the set around the cable plug and insert it into the pipette again.
 Once you’re sure the leak has stopped, continue with your experiment.
 In addition, you can try using the spare electrolyzer from the set.

 Make sure you connected all the clips and wires correctly: the red crocodile clip connects to the inner wire end, and the black clip to the outer end; the red wire connects to the red clip on the battery holder, and the black wire to the black clip.
 If everything is correct, try changing the batteries.